-The Great Lakes are not only the most important natural resource in the world, they represent thousands of years of history.
+The Great Lakes are not only the most important natural resource in the world, but they also represent thousands of years of history.
 The lakes have dramatically impacted the social, economic and political history of the North American continent.
-The National Museum of the Great Lakes tells the incredible story of our Great Lakes through over 300 genuine artifacts, a number of powerful audiovisual displays and 40 hands-on interactive exhibits including the Col. James M. Schoonmaker Museum Ship.
+The National Museum of the Great Lakes tells the incredible story of our Great Lakes through over 300 genuine artifacts, a number of powerful audiovisual displays and 40 hands-on interactive exhibits including the Col. James M. Schoonmaker Museum Ship and the Museum Tug Ohio.
 The tales told here span hundreds of years, from the fur traders in the 1600s to the Underground Railroad operators in the 1800s, the rum runners in the 1900s, to the sailors on the thousand-footers sailing today.
-The theme of the Great Lakes as a Powerful Force runs through all of these stories and will create a lifelong interest in all who visit from 5-95 years old.
+The theme of the Great Lakes as a Powerful Force runs through all of these stories and will create a lifelong interest in all who visit from 5 — 95 years old.

 Share this listing

 Ohio.
 Find It Here.
 Newsletter

 Find travel inspiration for your next trip, get the latest Ohio news & find out about great events with our monthly newsletter!